 Amendments to the UPAA that apply to California prenuptial agreements made after 2002 state that agreements will be enforced against a spouse only if that spouse:

-Even if all of the above requirements are satisfied, unless the spouse was represented by an attorney, any provision in the agreement affecting rights to future spousal support (alimony) will not be enforceable.
+Even if all of the above requirements are satisfied, if the spouse did not employ an independent attorney, any provision in the agreement affecting rights to future spousal support (alimony) will not be enforceable.

-There are certain rights that can't be conclusively bargained away in a prenuptial agreement because of other legal requirements.
+Certain rights can't be conclusively bargained away in a prenuptial agreement because of other legal requirements.
 For example, a future spouse can't waive the right to share in an ERISA governed employee benefit plan because federal law states that only a current spouse can do that.
-In order to accomplish this, couples have to complete the necessary documents after they're married.
+To accomplish this, couples have to complete the necessary documents after they're married.

 The agreement also can't include anything that is illegal or against "public policy."
 Making sure that children's rights remain under the control of courts that will act according to the "best interests of the child" is one such public policy.
 In other words, you can't contract away your future (or current) children's rights - courts will always have the authority to make child-related decisions in a divorce.